SAP/spartacus-docs/_pages/dev/cds-integration.md

 6. Click **Save** for the Merchandising carousel to appear on the page you are editing.

-If you know your `strategyId` and want to add the Merchandising carousel yourself, use the following impex example.
+If you know your `strategyId` and want to add the Merchandising carousel yourself, use the following ImpEx example.

 ```
 # Homepage carousel